obifarin/agentic-AI-science/README.md

-A review paper on large language model and agentic AI in science a work in progress see md files.
+A review paper on large language model and agentic AI in science <br>
+a work in progress <br>
+see md files.